XinYue-Wang123/Course-Project-of-Research-Module/README.md

   - Luis Wardenbach
   - Kean Shi

+**Grade**:
-**Grade**: This project received a final grade of 1.3 ("very good" in the German university grading system)
+This project received a final grade of 1.3 ("very good" in the German university grading system).

 ## Repository Structure